-When you first buy a house you naturally put a lot of focus on getting a competitive interest rate.
+When you first buy a house there is a lot happening, over time complacency can sneak in when it comes to getting a competitive interest rate.

 Even small savings made on the loan interest rate can save you a lot of money over the years of the loan.
 The mistake we see most frequently is for people to focus on the importance of the interest rate only at the beginning of a home loan, but not give it much thought as time goes on.
 When it comes time to refixing your mortgage with us, this is an opportunity to revisit your rates and terms afresh.

 When a fixed-rate mortgage is approaching the end of its fixed term, the bank will normally send out a basic tick-the-box form for you to choose from, to roll the mortgage over.
 On the face of it, this would seem to be a fast and convenient service.
 However, we feel this is more focused on making life easier for the banks’ administration.
 It does not necessarily lead to the best financial outcome for you.
 When it comes to finances, the easy route is not always the best route!
-Be pro-active and take a moment to contact us and review your mortgage options before refixing.
+Be pro-active and take a moment to contact us and request a call-back from a mortgage broker to review your before refixing.

-The team at Approved Mortgages make sure that not only do you get the home loan at the start of the process, but also that the ongoing rates and structure of the loan are the best for you they can be.
-There is a small amount of paperwork involved with refixing but we handle most of that for your convenience.
+A mortgage adviser is able to make sure that not only do you get the home loan at the start of the process, but also that the ongoing rates and structure of the loan are the best for you they can be.
+There is a small amount of paperwork involved with refixing but your chosen broker will handle most of that for your convenience.

-Refixing with Approved Mortgages doesn’t necessarily mean you have to change banks.
-The way we see it, if you’re generally happy with the service your bank provides then it makes most sense to stay loyal to them.
-We can help with getting the best out of the refixing process with your current bank, or facilitate a switch of loan providers if terms are more favourable with a competitor.
+Re-fixing with the assistance of a broker doesn’t necessarily mean you have to change banks.
+Typically, if you’re generally happy with the service and rates your bank provides then your mortgage adviser will discuss the merits of staying loyal to them.
+Your chosen broker can help with getting the best out of the refixing process with your current bank, or facilitate a switch of loan providers if terms are more favourable with a competitor bank.

 "How do I get the very best rate from my bank?"